chef/chef-web-docs/chef_master/source/resource_execute.rst

 .. note:: Use the **script** resource to execute a script using a specific interpreter (Ruby, Python, Perl, csh, or Bash).

-Changed in 12.19 to support windows alternate user identity in execute resources.

 Syntax
 =====================================================
 An **execute** resource block typically executes a single command that is unique to the environment in which a recipe will run.
 Some **execute** resource commands are run by themselves, but often they are run in combination with other Chef resources.
 For example, a single command that is run by itself: